-Addiction is a primary, chronic, neurobiologic disease with genetic, psychosocial, & environmental factors influencing its development & manifestations.
+Addiction is a primary, chronic, neurobiologic disease with genetic, psychosocial, and environmental factors influencing its development and manifestations.

 ADDICTION IS CHARACTERIZED BY BEHAVIORS THAT INCLUDE: